open-orchestra/open-orchestra-docs/en/cookbook/custom_field.rst

                 label: open_orchestra.form.field_type.timezone # The label of the field in the list
                 type: timezone # The Symfony form type used when editing a content

-With this, a new entry is added to the list of available fields type.
+With this, a new entry is added to the list of available field types.

 .. image:: ../../images/timezone_selection.png